Cologler/set-winfoldericon-python/README.md

-# set-winfoldericon-python
+# set-winfoldericon for Windows

- API for set folder icon for windows
+Library for set folder icon on windows.